utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 The system has two types of users: Administrator and Standard user.
 - Standard user: Any user registered to Easy Exam
 - Administrator user: Administrates the service.
 Has the ability to modify problems and block/delete users.
 It is considered to be a person with knowledge in computer science and database.

-## Value Proposition

-It is an integrated web service for exams generation aimed at university teachers.
-This includes access to a limited bank of problems proposed by the community of standard users.
-To guarantee the quality and growth of this bank, standard user must collaborate using the 4x1 system.
-In addition, it has a tool that facilitates the generation of their exams in a pre-established format based on certain selected problems.

 ***